-An important step when trying to grow your Etsy business is creating a brand.
-Although your logo is part of your brand (more on that in a moment), the brand itself is a much broader concept.
+Yes, your logo is part of your brand (more on that in a moment), but the brand itself is a much broader concept.
 You can think of your brand as the image you want to project for your business.
 Your brand is what you're known for.

 Before you begin building your brand, you need to pin down a few key pieces of information:

-The brand promise: Pinpointing your brand promise means determining what you're really selling.
+The brand promise: Was it Kierkegaard or Dick Van Patten who said, "People don't buy drill bits — they buy holes"?
+Pinpointing your brand promise means determining what you're really selling.
 What does your brand promise to do?
 You're not selling handmade aromatherapy candles; you're selling unparalleled relaxation.
 That's your brand promise.

-The competition: Identify who your competition is, what they offer, and how their products are similar to yours.
+The competition: In addition to recognizing your target market, you need to identify your competition.
+Who are they?
+What do they offer?
+How are their brands or products similar to yours?
+How are they different?
+Do your target markets overlap?
 This assessment can help you position your own brand in such a way that you gain an advantage.

 The brand personality: Think of your brand as being like a person.
+Is it quirky?
+Refined?
+Silly?
+Wise?
 This personality creates an emotional connection with your target market.
-You convey your brand's personality through visual elements, such as your logo, and through its voice — that is, your tagline, item descriptions, shop announcements, and even Etsy convos.
+You convey your brand's personality through visual elements, such as your logo, and through its voice — that is, your tagline, your item descriptions, your shop announcement, your profile page, your about page, and even your Etsy convos.

 The unique selling proposition (USP): Every good brand has at least one characteristic that makes it different from everything else on the market.
-If you sell aromatherapy candle, for example, maybe your candles burn longer than other candles, or smell different, or come in super-pretty jars.
+Using the aromatherapy candle example, maybe your candles burn longer than other candles on the market, or smell different, or come in super-pretty jars.
 Whatever special quality your candles have, that's their USP.